lukadejic/Next-Stop/README.md

 ---

+## Backend Integration 🌐
+As part of the app’s development, I also built a custom RESTful API using Java, Spring Boot, and JPA to simulate and test hotel data flows.
+This helped me better understand how to:
+- Design and expose clean and consistent endpoints
+- Use **JPA** for relational data modeling
+- Handle common backend concerns like error handling, status codes, and entity validation
+- Test services and controllers using **JUnit**
+ The API was developed using **IntelliJ IDEA** and tested with **Postman**
+---
 ## Lessons Learned & Challenges 📚

 During the development of the NextStop app, I encountered several challenges and learned a lot through them: